 Write a Personalized Opening Line

-Incorporating the recipient’s name in the salutation and using a pattern interrupting introduction are effective ways to capture their interest and motivate them to continue reading.
+Incorporating the recipient’s name and using a pattern interrupting introduction are effective ways to capture their interest and motivate them to continue reading (cold email generators can help you do this at scale).
 By establishing a personal connection from the start, you increase the likelihood that your message will be read and, ultimately, that the recipient will engage with you.

 Essential Components of a Successful Cold Email